 - The value and condition of physical assets held by the company;

 - Key risks associated with the industry in which the company operates in, and;

 - Broad economic risks which may impact the company’s performance.

 From here, the major considerations that have an impact on the value of a minority shareholdings need to be assessed by the valuer.
 These factors include the level of control held by the shareholding, income earned by the shareholding (i.e. dividends) and restrictions relating to when and to whom the shares can be sold.

 Contact Us Today

 Quinn M&A’s team of valuation experts can assist you with valuing minority shareholdings.
 As Certified Minority Interest Valuers, we are experts in this field.
 Further, we are willing and able to provide evidence as expert witnesses for these matters.
-Should you require assistance in this area please call us on 1300 784 667 to book a FREE consultation with one of our Directors.
+Call us on 02 9223 9166 or submit an online enquiry for a confidential discussion.